chaconnewu/awesome-augmented/awesomes/awesome-competitive-programming.md

 - [HackerRank](https://www.hackerrank.com)
 HackerRank is a company that focuses on competitive programming challenges for both consumers and businesses.
 HackerRank's programming challenges can be solved in a variety of programming languages (including, but not limited to, Java, C++, PHP, SQL) and span multiple computer science domains.
 - [POJ](http://poj.org/)
 POJ is an online judge maintained by Peking University.
-It holds a large amount of great problems.
+Many great problems can be found here.
 - [Project Euler](https://projecteuler.net/)
-There are lots of good math problems on this site.
-You may also discuss with others on its forum.
+Project Euler features a stunning set of good math problems.
+It also hosts a forum where people can discuss.
 - [Hackerearth](https://www.hackerearth.com/)
 HackerEarth is a startup technology company based in Bangalore, India that provides recruitment solutions.
-Its clients include Adobe, Altimetrik, Citrix Systems, InMobi, Symantec and Wipro.
 - [Aizu Online Judge](http://judge.u-aizu.ac.jp/onlinejudge/index.jsp)
 Aizu online judge is a contest platform and problem archive hosted by The University of Aizu.
 It has a lot of great problems from programming competitions in Japan.